 Getting good financial advice in Canada is tricky – trickier than it should be in my opinion.
-The main challenges facing someone seeking unbiased financial advice can be summed up by the following three questions:
+The main challenges facing someone seeking unbiased financial advice can be boiled down to the following three questions:

 - Can I find someone qualified to assist me with my needs?